-By now, we’ve all heard about author platform, even if we’re not entirely sure how to build or maintain one.
-I’ve detailed the importance of an author platform before on The Write Life, and highlighted the fact that it’s not all about social media.
+By now we’ve all heard about author platform, even if we’re not entirely sure how to build or maintain one.

-In reading through the comments, and in my everyday work with authors, I’ve noticed that many writers aren’t sure how exactly to get started.
+But in my everyday work with authors, I’ve noticed many writers aren’t sure how exactly to get started.
 What should you focus on when you’re being pointed in 20 different directions, and all roads are potentially huge time sucks?

-In that post, I broke down author platform into the following components: expertise, contacts, social media, previous media, previous books, personality, existing readership and ability to execute.
-That breakdown also functions as a roadmap for anyone who’s trying to figure out how to get started, especially if you feel like you’re starting at zero.
+As I explain in this post, author platform includes these components: expertise, contacts, social media, previous media, previous books, personality, existing readership and ability to execute.
+That breakdown can function as a roadmap for anyone who’s trying to figure out how to get started, especially if you feel like you’re starting at zero.

 Ready to build your author platform?
 Here’s how to start from scratch.